svoisen/sean.voisen.org/_pages/about.md

 If anything I write resonates with you, please feel free to <a href="#" class="eml-protected">send me a note</a> or <a href="https://twitter.com/svoisen" title="My Twitter profile.">find me on Twitter</a>.

+Needless to say, views and opinions expressed on this site are purely my own and not representative of my employer.

 <aside class="footnote">
 <h2>Colophon</h2>